Key watchpoints for investors as China’s annual parliament meeting kicks off

 Is China’s economy recovering quickly from lockdowns?

 Cousley and Batjargal kicked off the segment with a look at recently released PMI numbers from China, which Cousley said were robust.
-In February, China’s National Bureau of Statistics reported that the PMI for the manufacturing sector rose to a level of 52.6, which Cousley characterised as a very strong bounce.
+In February, China’s National Bureau of Statistics reported that the PMI for the manufacturing sector rose to a level of 52.6, which Cousley characterized as a very strong bounce.

 “China is in the process of reopening its economy after years of COVID-19 lockdowns.
 In addition, the country’s manufacturing sector was shut down for the Lunar New Year in late January and early February.
 These latest numbers show that China’s economy is starting to recover pretty quickly following the reopening impulse and resumption of manufacturing activity,” he stated.